 6. All reports of Officers and committees shall be in writing with a copy furnished to the Secretary.

-7. The order of business at all annual conferences shall be:
+7. The order of business at all Annual Meeting shall be:

-(A.) Roll call or a check of those present by registration.
+A. Roll call or a check of those present and confirmed by registration.

 The fiscal year of the Association shall end at 11:59 p.m.
-December 31 each year.
+Central Daylight Time on December 31 each year.